Doctor Who Restoration Team

-The Doctor Who Restoration Team is a loose collection of Doctor Who fans, many within the television industry, who restore Doctor Who episodes for release on DVD.

-The Restoration Team was formed in 1992 when a small group of Doctor Who fans approached the BBC's Television Archivist wanting funding for a unique project.
-This original project was to restore monochrome recordings of a Jon Pertwee story back to their original colour form, as the originals had been lost.
-The results of this were so successful that the BBC Archives co-funded the Team to restore three more complete stories.
-Since then, the Team has expanded and has contributed to many Doctor Who projects for both BBC Television and BBC Worldwide.
-These include many of the final Doctor Who VHS releases and all of the "classic series" DVD releases to date.
+The Doctor Who Restoration Team is a loose collective of Doctor Who fans, many within the television industry, who restore Doctor Who episodes for release on a variety of formats.
+It was formed in 1992 by a group of fans who asked for and received funding from the BBC to perform colour restorations on a series of Jon Pertwee Doctor Who episodes.
+The group has worked with BBC Television and BBC Worldwide and has restored many of the final Doctor Who VHS releases and all of the "classic series" DVD and Blu-Ray releases to date.